 For choosing your PICKUP LOCATION please read this important information.

-* The glacier can sometimes be unsafe or inaccessible due to weather or conditions at the glacier.
-This can often be as a result of high levels of rainfall which can cause flooding of the river/lagoon or then windy conditions.
-We always take yours and our safety as the number one consideration.
-If we will not be able to do the glacier hike then when possible we will walk up the glacier valley to the glacier as far as we can safely go to get a view of the icy giant.
-We will then continue our tour along the south coast, adding in a couple of our favourite hidden sights as we go to make up for not doing the glacier hike.
-These are stops that we otherwise would not have time to visit in the day.
-We look forward to exploring with you and showing you our favourite south coast sights.
+The glacier can sometimes be unsafe or inaccessible due to weather or conditions at the glacier.
+This can often be as a result of high levels of rainfall, strong winds or heavy snow.
+Hidden Iceland consider safety to be our number one priority.
+If we are unable to do the glacier hike then, when possible, we will walk along the glacier valley to the edge of the glacier (if safe).
+We will then continue our tour along the south coast, adding in a couple of our favourite hidden sights.
+These extra stops would not be possible normally.